What’s the Difference Between a PhD in Psychology and a PsyD?

 Education Specialist (EdS)

-In some states graduates can pursue licensure with an EdS.
-Although in other states you must have either a PhD or EdD (a doctoral level degree) to pursue licensure.
+In some states, graduates can pursue licensure with an EdS.
+In other states, however, you must have either a PhD or EdD (a doctoral level degree) to pursue licensure.

 Both school counseling and school psychology are practice areas in EdS programs.
-School psychology programs cover education and mental health subject areas.
-Like behavioral and learning disorders, performance plans and specific counseling tactics for students.
+School psychology programs cover education and mental health subject areas such as behavioral and learning disorders, performance plans, and specific counseling tactics for students.

 Doctor of Business Administration (DBA)